RuneDK93/terraforming-mars-dataset/README.md

 An overview of the data can be found in this post: https://www.reddit.com/r/TerraformingMarsGame/comments/1frbj1b/analysis_of_1500_3p_arena_games_base/

-A full card win rates list is included in the repository as "cards.txt".
+A full card win rate list is included in the repository as "cards.txt".
 The final corporation win rates for the Arena Season 18 Champion RoyalRook are also available as "RoyalRook_corps.txt".